SFN-Art/SFN/README.md

 # SFN introduction
 SFN is an exploratory experiment of combining Art NFT with token on EOS.
 Maximum supply = 2100.
 Here is the code open source address.

-Because of destroyed private keys, SFN is no need trust, no inflation.
+Because of destroyed private keys, SFN has no need trust, no inflation.
 It's reliable as BTC for freedom.

 So, if BTC is valuable, why not SFN?